winduum/winduum-docs/docs/docs/use.md

         * 📄 form.js

-You could also have your `.css` and `.js` files in separate directories like `styles` or `scripts`, but that's up to you and your framework that you use, you might use SFC too.
+You could also have your `.css` and `.js` files in separate directories like `styles` or `scripts`, but that's up to you and your framework that you use.
+You might use SFC too.

 ## Examples

 ### Using the components

-You can use any of the components easily in html without need to write complex TailwindCSS classes.
+You can use any of the components easily in html without the need to write complex TailwindCSS classes.

 Each component is written with low specificity in mind, so any property can be easily enhanced with TailwindCSS utility classes.